DistortedDragon1o4/voxel/README.md

 - A very weird and barebones implementation of a day/night cycle shader
 - Block breaking and placing (though temporarily broken)
 - Also has a cool HUD powered by ImGUI
+- Optimisations like frustum culling and "occlusion culling" (but the time taken to generate and compute visibility of chunks has increased)

 ## Stuff not there but will be there soon(ish):
-- Optimisations like frustum culling and occlusion culling
 - A proper json file format to define blocks, so you can have your own blocks
 - A lighting engine
 - A proper modular way to generate chunks